zeya-anwar/UnrealCppSdk/README.md

-Unreal 4.9 C++ SDK for PlayFab README
+Unreal 4.9 and 4.11 C++ SDK for PlayFab README
 ========

 1. Overview:
 ----
-Unreal 4.9 C++ SDKs for PlayFab - BETA
+Unreal 4.9 and 4.11 C++ SDKs for PlayFab

 The Unreal C++ SDK includes:

 * PlayFabSDK Folder: Unreal SDK-Plugin - Put this plugin in your new or existing project to utilize PlayFab
 * ExampleProject Folder: Unreal SDK ExampleProject - Use this project to start your new game, or demo/test the PlayFab system.

-The C++ sdk contains a settings option to set developerSecretKey.
+This sdk contains a settings option to set developerSecretKey.
 For the security of your title, this must be blank for client builds.

 2. Prerequisites:
 ----